confluentinc/cp-helm-charts/README.md

 * Confluent Schema Registry
 * Confluent Kafka REST Proxy

+## Environment Preparation

+You'll need a Kubernetes cluster that has Helm configured.

-## Software
+### Tested Software

-The charts have been tested with the following software versions:
+These Helm charts have been tested with the following software versions:

 * [Kubernetes](https://kubernetes.io/) 1.9.2+
 * [Helm](https://helm.sh/) 2.8.2+
 * [Confluent Platform Open Source Docker Images](https://hub.docker.com/u/confluentinc/) 4.1.1

-## Environment Preparation

-You'll need a Kubernetes cluster that has Helm configured.

 ### Create a Kubernetes Cluster

 There are many deployment options to get set up with a Kubernetes cluster, including but not limited to: